jeshuaerickson/holidayhack2020/README.md

 - Step 8: "cat package.txt"
 - Step 9: Find the answer! ---> "North Pole: The Frostiest Place on Earth"

-## Objective No. 3: Point-of-Sale Password Recovery
+## Objective 3: Point-of-Sale Password Recovery

 Help Sugarplum Mary in the Courtyard find the supervisor password for the point-of-sale terminal.
 What's the password?